zz9tf/NLP-Embedding-models-on-product-review/Project.md

 ### 3.3 Test result

-In this experiment, I applied fine-tuned LR model, BN model, and NC model into the test dataset, to visualize their performances.
+In this experiment, I applied fine-tuned LR model, BN model, and NC model into the test dataset, to visualize their effectiveness.

 <div align="center">
     <table>